 The only disappointment of the stay was that the internet connection was down.
-Wifi was one of the reasons I picked this lodge.
+Free Wifi was one of the reasons I picked this lodge.
 “That’s Africa” was the response.
 I guess so.

-The service and food was top notch.
+The service and food were top notch.
 I wouldn’t call this a luxury accommodation by western standards.
 But for being in the middle of the South African bush, Thornhill Safari Lodge provides access to unforgettable nature experiences from an oasis of comfort and safety.